 * 2 Tbsps mild, white or yellow miso

-* 2 Tbsps tahini (substitute almond or sunflower butter if you don't have tahini)
+* 2 Tbsps tahini, peanut, almond or sunflower butter (use whatever you think will taste best or have on hand)

 * 1 Tbsp honey or maple syrup